 Why do I have to take CS201 before I can be a DTech Scholar?

-To be eligible for the DTech program, you must have completed CS201 Data Structures and Algorithms or a higher-level programming course by May of your program year.
+To be eligible for the DTech program, you must have completed CS201 Data Structures and Algorithms or a higher-level programming course by December of the previous year.
 This level of coursework provides you with enough computing fundamentals that you can reasonably contribute to your internship company.
-We recognize that our scholars come from wide ranging backgrounds, however, and you will have the opportunity to tell us about your skills in the online application.

 Do I need to declare my major in computer science or electrical & computer engineering in order to participate in DTech?

 No. We would love to see you major or minor in computer science or electrical & computer engineering, but it is not required.
 Some applicants may not have declared their major yet—and that’s okay.

-What if I need help creating my resume or cover letter?
+What if I need help creating my resume?